These state services will continue during a shutdown

-Gov. Paul LePage on late Friday fleshed out a scant list of state services that will continue to operate during the government shutdown that began early Saturday, adding child services and the Maine Bureau of Veterans’ Services.
+AUGUSTA, Maine — Gov. Paul LePage on late Friday fleshed out a scant list of state services that will continue to operate during the government shutdown that began early Saturday, adding child services and the Maine Bureau of Veterans’ Services.

 The Republican governor’s office attached an updated list to a news release announcing LePage’s civil emergency order for Maine, which took effect after midnight when the state began its fiscal year without a two-year budget.